sylvainvant/Cheat-sheet-markdown/README.md

 ## Replace surrounding

-Now we'll see how to replace the surroundings
+Now we'll see how to replace the surroundings.
 To do this we will use `cs`, ***followed by the character surrounding the word or sentence, followed by the character with which we want to replace***